 1982

 Cabaret shows in in New York.
 Writes book, music and lyrics for Just Good Friends which wins the National Musical Theatre Competition run by the Cockpit Theatre and is produced to sell-out houses (the last night queue for returns started at 5.30) in September.
 Rave reviews in the Sunday Telegraph and Morning Star.
 Chosen “Best New Musical of the Year” by City Limits magazine.
-Includes stage debut of Lennie James.
+Includes stage debut of Lennie James and early appearances by Cliff Parisi and John Dulieu.
 Homes and Gardens, a second youth musical, is commissioned two years later but Just Good Friends is never seen again.
 Solo shows and appearances continue all over the UK including the two Pretty Policeman's Balls (benefits for Gay Switchboard) at the Piccadilly Theatre in 1984 and 1985.
 Mark has occasional radio appearances, and in 1996, is invited to perform at Europride in Copenhagen.
 Twenty-first century London appearances have included the Pheasantry, Crazy Coqs and The Loft at the Brasserie Toulouse Lautrec -- and a return to the Edinburgh Fringe in 2019.

 1983